35.004 Aproaerema taeniolella (Zeller, 1839)

 Status and Distribution

-Widespread but rather local, occasionally locally common, across much of England, lowland Wales and Eire.
-Very local in Northern England, only recorded on Barra in Scotland*, and unrecorded from Northern Ireland and Isle of Man.
+Widespread but rather local, occasionally locally common, across lowland parts of England and Wales.
+Very local in Ireland and Northern England, only recorded on Barra in Scotland*, and unrecorded from Northern Ireland and Isle of Man.
 It appears to be restricted to coastal localities in the more northerly parts of Britain.

 * Details of supporting records for VC83 and VC113, shown as dots on the national VC maps, are unknown to this Scheme.
 That for VC101 actually relates to VC110 (R. Heckford pers. comm., 2020) - there are no known records from VC101.